-Redeemable Noncontrolling Interests-This represents noncontrolling interests in (i) an investment management subsidiary, Townsend Holdings, LLC ("Townsend"); and (ii) a consolidated open-end fund sponsored by the Company.

-The Townsend noncontrolling interests have the ability to require the Company to redeem a certain percentage of their interests through December 31, 2020 or upon the occurrence of certain triggering events.
-Redemptions by the Townsend noncontrolling interests may be settled in cash, the Company's common stock, or a combination thereof, at the Company's option, subject to certain conditions, and payable by the end of the fiscal quarter following the exercise of the redemption.
+Redeemable Noncontrolling Interests-This represents interests in an investment management subsidiary, Townsend Holdings, LLC ("Townsend"), in which the holders have the ability to require the Company to redeem a certain percentage of their interests through December 31, 2020 or upon the occurrence of certain triggering events.
+Redemptions may be settled in cash, the Company's common stock, or a combination thereof, at the Company's option, subject to certain conditions, and payable by the end of the fiscal quarter following the exercise of the redemption.
+Redeemable noncontrolling interests is presented outside of permanent equity.
+Allocation of net income or loss to redeemable noncontrolling interests is based upon their ownership percentage of Townsend during the period.
+The carrying amount of redeemable noncontrolling interests is adjusted to its redemption value at the end of each reporting period, but no less than its initial carrying value, with such adjustments recognized in additional paid-in capital.